-The Ellis Building is occupied by the Department of Soil Science, Department of Food and Human Nutritional Science, Agriculture and Agri-Food Canada (AAFC) and the Province of Manitoba.
-Students require permission to use facilities and equipment of the Department of Food and Human Nutritional Science or AAFC.
-Your supervisor will coordinate permission with the appropriate director or head of these agencies.
+Ellis Building is occupied by the Department of Soil Science, the Department of Food and Human Nutritional Sciences, Agriculture and Agri-Food Canada (AAFC) and the Province of Manitoba.
+Students require permission to use facilities and equipment belonging to the Department of Food and Human Nutritional Sciences or AAFC.
+Your supervisor will coordinate permission with the appropriate director or head of these units.